-These outstanding programs are designed to prepare students for application to health professional schools in medicine, osteopathic medicine, dentistry, optometry, chiropractic, physician assistant, veterinary medicine, pharmacy, podiatry or mortuary science.
+These outstanding programs are designed to prepare students for successful application to health professional schools in medicine, osteopathic medicine, dentistry, optometry, chiropractic, physician assistant, veterinary medicine, pharmacy, or podiatry.
 Participation in any of these programs will allow you access to materials, personnel and opportunities unequaled in the state of North Dakota.
-Our experienced, highly trained and professional Health Sciences Advisors will assist you in all facets of health professional school preparation including setting goals and timelines for the completion of academic prerequisites and non-academic requirements, standardized test preparation, application procedures, and successful interviewing.
+Our experienced and highly trained professional Health Sciences Advisors will assist you in all facets of health professional school preparation including setting goals and timelines for the completion of academic prerequisites and non-academic requirements, standardized test preparation, application procedures and successful interviewing.

-These programs are not majors and do not lead to a degree from UND.
+These programs are not majors or minors and do not lead to a degree from UND.
 In order to graduate with a degree from UND, you must:

 - Choose a Major and complete the specific requirements of that major as determined by the department responsible for that major